elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can use an expression after the extends keyword.
-The extends keyword gets used to subclass custom classes and built-in objects such as the Date object and procedures meant to yield a class.
+We can use the extends keyword to subclass custom classes and built-in objects such as the Date object and procedures meant to yield a class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />